KatherineMichel/eldarion-and-pinax/README.md

 `isort --recursive --check-only --diff pinax -sp tox.ini` isn’t so happy but the solution is simple
 `isort --recursive pinax -sp tox.ini`

+the way you know if `account` should be added to `known_third_party` is by setup.py “install_requires”.
+If DUA is in there then “account” should be in 3rd party.
+Same for other required apps.
+Check settings.py for the actual app name that needs to be in 3rd party… i.e. “django-user-accounts” app name is “account”.

+pipenv run detox

+Location of site-packages
+pipenv --venv

+Then browse to:
+lib/python3.6/site-packages
 -->

 About Pinax and State of Pinax